-Mice experience an approximately 21-day gestation period following conception.
+The mouse gestation period is approximately 21-days following conception according to Rat and Mouse Club.
 Most mouse pregnancies proceed smoothly with little human intervention.
 Delivery is generally uneventful, though a mouse disturbed while giving birth may kill her babies.
 Though mouse pregnancies progress rapidly, they do have distinct stages.

 During the first week of a mouse's pregnancy it's impossible to tell visually that she is pregnant.
 Weighing her daily on a gram scale may reveal some weight gain.
 The doe's nipples may become more prominent.
 Subtle behavior changes might be apparent, particularly if the owner knows her usual habits very well.